An infant won't understand everything you're doing or why. But reading aloud to

 What to Read

-Once your baby begins to grab, you can read vinyl or cloth books that have faces,
+As your baby begins to grab, you can read vinyl or cloth books that have faces,

-begins to do things like sit up in the bathtub or eat finger foods, find simple stories
+starts to do things like sit up in the bathtub or eat finger foods, find simple stories

 about daily routines like bedtime or bathtime.
 When your child starts talking, choose